mal1610/GA-Projects/project_3/README.md

 * **Increase Model Vocabulary**: Instead of simply obtaining data from the r/Soccerbetting subreddit, data can be obtained from other subreddits which centre on gambling in general (such as [r/Gambling](https://www.reddit.com/r/gambling/), this will increase the model's ability to generalize when exposed to more generic words associated with gambling.

-* **Improve Data Quality**: One of the likely reasons for misclassification is typo errors from the user (mentioned above), a improvements to the text preprocessing function that takes common spelling errors into account.
-An example would be to use the `TextBlob` library with the `Word` module.
+* **Improve Data Quality**: One of the likely reasons for misclassification is typo errors from the user (mentioned above), improvements to the text preprocessing function that takes common spelling errors into account would enhance the text preprocessing capability of the model.
+The `TextBlob` library with the `Word` module is one way to rectify common typo errors.
 Rectifying spelling mistakes will enable improve lemmatization and stemming performance, which will likely contribute to improvements in model performance.